Randy Shilts: Criticism and praise

 Although Shilts was applauded for bringing public attention to gay civil rights issues and the AIDS crisis, he was also harshly criticized (and spat upon on Castro Street) by some in the gay community for calling for the closure of gay bathhouses in San Francisco to slow the spread of AIDS.
 Fellow Bay Area journalist Bob Ross called Shilts "a traitor to his own kind".
 In a note included in The Life and Times of Harvey Milk, Shilts expressed his view of a reporter's duty to rise above criticism: I can only answer that I tried to tell the truth and, if not be objective, at least be fair; history is not served when reporters prize trepidation and propriety over the robust journalistic duty to tell the whole story.

-Shilts's tenacious reporting was highly praised by others in both the gay and straight communities who saw him as "the pre-eminent chronicler of gay life and spokesman on gay issues".
+Shilts's tenacious reporting was highly praised by other gay and straight members of the public who saw him as "the pre-eminent chronicler of gay life and spokesman on gay issues".
 Shilts was honored with the 1988 Outstanding Author award from the American Society of Journalists and Authors, the 1990 Mather Lectureship at Harvard University, and the 1993 Lifetime Achievement Award from the National Lesbian and Gay Journalists' Association.

 In 1999, the Department of Journalism at New York University ranked Shilts's AIDS reporting for the Chronicle between 1981 and 1985 as number 44 on a list of the top 100 works of journalism in the United States in the 20th century.

 Illness and death

-Although Shilts recounted to The New York Times in 1993 that he had declined to be told the results of his HIV test until he had completed the writing of And the Band Played On, concerned that the 1987 test result would interfere with his objectivity as a writer, he had stated in a separate interview that he knew he was HIV positive since 1985.
+Although Shilts recounted to The New York Times in 1993 that he had declined to be told the results of his HIV test until he had completed the writing of And the Band Played On, concerned that the 1987 test result would interfere with his objectivity as a writer, he had stated in a separate interview that he had known he was HIV positive since 1985.

 In 1992, Shilts became ill with Pneumocystis pneumonia and suffered a collapsed lung; the following year, he was diagnosed with Kaposi's sarcoma.
 In a New York Times interview in the spring of 1993, Shilts observed, "HIV is certainly character-building.
 It's made me see all of the shallow things we cling to, like ego and vanity.
 Of course, I'd rather have a few more T-cells and a little less character."
 Despite being effectively homebound and on oxygen, he was able to attend the Los Angeles screening of the HBO film version of And the Band Played On in August 1993.
-Shilts died at 42 on February 17, 1994, at Davies Medical Center in San Francisco, California, being survived by his partner Barry Barbieri, his mother, and his brothers.
+Shilts died at 42 on February 17, 1994, at Davies Medical Center in San Francisco, California.
+He was survived by his partner, Barry Barbieri; his mother; and his brothers.
 His brother Gary had conducted a commitment service for the couple the previous year.
 After a funeral service at Glide Memorial Church, Shilts was buried at Redwood Memorial Gardens in Guerneville; his longtime friend, Daniel R. Yoder (1952–1995), was later buried alongside him.